Plaça de les Glòries Catalanes: History

-Current uses

-Large portions of the square are occupied by parking lots and its central area is surrounded by concrete walls, part of the not very aesthetic elevated highways.
-The rest of the square hosts a shopping centre (the Centre Comercial Glòries), a secondary school (IES Salvador Espriu), and the Torre Agbar.
-The square also serves as the venue for one of the city's most renowned traditional open-air marketplaces, Els Encants Vells.

 Els Encants

 Since 1928, Glòries has been the location of one of Europe's oldest open-air flea markets, known as els Encants Vells or Fira de Bellcaire, which is said to date back to the 14th century, and operates four days a week.
 The market was formerly housed on an area of land at the north-western side of the square, but as part of the redevelopment of the area a new development has been built at a site at the south-western end of the square, consisting of a multi-level construction to provide covered walkways, modern facilities for the traders, and parking for customers.

-The project
+Redevelopment

+Large portions of the square were occupied by parking lots and its central area is surrounded by concrete walls, part of the not very aesthetic elevated highways.
+The rest of the square hosts a shopping centre (the Centre Comercial Glòries), a secondary school (IES Salvador Espriu), and the Torre Agbar.

-Glòries and its immediate area is planned to become a park with a multitude of services including a public library, a major underground train station (served by RENFE and Ferrocarrils de la Generalitat de Catalunya), a public clinic, a sports centre as well as a museum of design.
-Integration with other buildings already completed in the area (Teatre Nacional de Catalunya, L'Auditori and Mercat dels Encants) is a key component of proposed redevelopment.
+Glòries and its immediate area were redeveloped to become a park with a multitude of services including a public library, a major underground train station (served by RENFE and Ferrocarrils de la Generalitat de Catalunya), a public clinic, a sports centre as well as a museum of design.
+Integration with other buildings already completed in the area (Teatre Nacional de Catalunya, L'Auditori and Mercat dels Encants) was a key component of proposed redevelopment.

-Furthermore, the three major thoroughfares that cross Glòries partially laid underground to make room for open green space.
+Furthermore, the three major thoroughfares that cross Glòries were partially laid underground to make room for open green space.